Sincere (Khalid album): Release and promotion

 On April 5, 2024, Khalid released the lead single of the album, "Please Don't Fall in Love with Me".
 On June 14, 2024, he released the second single, "Adore U".
 On July 1, 2024, Khalid announced the album along with its cover art and release date.
 He released the third single from the album, "Ground", on July 19, 2024.
 He revealed the tracklist three days later.
-"Heatstroke" impacted US contemporary hit radio on August 23, 2024 as the album's fourth and final single.
+"Heatstroke" impacted US contemporary hit radio on August 23, 2024, as the album's fourth and final single.

 Critical reception

-Mark Kennedy of Associated Press wrote that the album "is a collection of beautiful harmonies and airy and spare rhythms", loosing the singer's songwriting past works, pointing out that it "just zips along without leaving much of a trace, [...] maybe because the artist is just treading water".
+Mark Kennedy of Associated Press wrote that the album "is a collection of beautiful harmonies and airy and spare rhythms", losing the singer's songwriting past works, pointing out that it "just zips along without leaving much of a trace, [...] maybe because the artist is just treading water".
 Okla Jones of Essence wrote that Khalid "took a minimalist approach with this project", in which "he visits the more tumultuous side of intimacy, which provides listeners with a smooth balance of storytelling throughout the album".

 Andy Kellman of AllMusic penned in a less sanguine review, "doesn't seem to be titled to distinguish the material from what preceded it, though the lyrics are certainly more frank, especially with regard to relationships.
 The development can be easy to miss; Khalid remains so committed to his groggy and earnest vocal technique that he sticks with it even when he divulges that he wants to incinerate an ex's belongings".
 Sophie Carlin acknowledged there being "standout, beautiful moments," though in similar sentiments to Kellman, felt several tracks leaned into "blandness," where there was "little to differentiate them, blur into a kind of impressionistic wash".